CoB12426/GlanceTask/README.md

 # GlanceTask
 A simple offline task-manager app built with Flutter.

-Visualize a progress to complete yout tasks.
+Visualize a progress to complete your tasks.

 Supported languages: Japanese, English